kubernetes/community/contributors/design-proposals/security.md

 action
-5. When container processes run on the cluster, they should run in a [security context](security_context.md) that isolates those processes via Linux user security, user namespaces, and permissions.
+5. When container processes run on the cluster, they should run in a [security context](security_context.md) that isolates those processes via Linux user security, user namespaces, and permissions, and administrators should be able to limit those permissions via [pod security policies](pod-security-policy.md).
    1. Administrators should be able to configure the cluster to automatically confine all container processes as a non-root, randomly assigned UID
    2. Administrators should be able to ensure that container processes within